- YOU ARE IN

 It’s also worth bearing in mind that Powers of Attorney cannot be awarded retrospectively.
 Depending on the circumstances, not having a Power of Attorney agreement in place could involve your family in costly court proceedings to gain the right to manage your affairs including access to your bank accounts to pay essential bills.

 Our solicitors in Edinburgh and Fife can also offer advice on how best to fulfil your responsibilities if you’ve been given Power of Attorney to act for someone else.
-It’s all part of the service at Pagan Osborne.
-All you have to do is ask.

 - Related Documents